alco/numspell/doc/RuleSyntax.md

    put there for clarity.
 It represents the number of recursive invocations that the algorithm stores automatically.

 5. Repeat the steps for each of the expansions.
-The second one is trivial.
-The matching rule for the first expansion is again the recursive rule `(a)xxx = {a} {x}`.
+The second expansion is trivial.
+The matching rule for the first one is once again the recursive rule `(a)xxx = {a} {x}`.

 6. The number **1200** will expand to `{1, 2} {200}` and, eventually, the whole
    body will become `{{1, 2} {2} hundred {0}, 1} {1}`.